Last updated on March 4th, 2021

 A good font makes all the difference!
 The font of your logo plays a crucial role in forming the image of your business.
-Believe it or not, the typeface of your logo tells a story about your brand long before the words do.
-And your font choices can make or break your logo design.
+Believe it or not, the typeface of your logo tells a story about your brand logo before the words do.
+And your font choices can make or break your logo design whether created by a logo maker or a professional designer.

 But with so many fonts out there on the web at different platforms, it can be hard for a designer to select one font for a logo.
 However, there are some fonts that the designers should have in their collection to make that first impression!

 This is not a single font but a family of old serif typefaces.
-This font has excellent readability and is elegant.
+This font has excellent readability and is elegant, making it a perfect font for design.
 The different typefaces include the Adobe Garamond, Stempel Garamond, EB Garamond, Sabon Next and ITC Garamond.
 It is typically used by magazines, websites, textbooks and long bodies of text.
 A German publication has rated this typeface as the second best amongst all fonts.
 The font was first released in 1989.

 Helvetica is one of the most used fonts in a variety of graphic designs.
 Professionals are especially fond of this font.
 Helvetica has been bundled in personal computers since 1984 and this is one of the reasons why it so popular.
 Many professional like and dislike this typeface for a simple reason that the letters in this font are spaced too tightly.
-But a careful selection of the font is necessary as the font cannot be used everywhere to deliver the intended message.
+But, a careful selection of the font is necessary for effective custom logo design.
+This font cannot be used everywhere to deliver the intended message.

 Futura is known for its near-perfect circles, squares and triangles as it is based on geometric shapes.
 Due to its unique geometric shape, large displays, corporate designs, books and logos have used this font frequently.
 The font is considered by many as an ideal one for small text.

-Bobber is a slab serif and bobber motorcycles are the inspiration behind its creation.
+Bobber is a slab serif.
+Bobber motorcycles are the inspiration behind its creation.
 If you are looking for a unique font to express emotions of the bygone era, then this typeface fits your bill with its vintage and cool design.
-This is a grid-based font which is available free for commercial and personal purpose.
+This is a grid-based font which is free to use for commercial and personal purpose.
+Pick this font if you want to have a unique type based designs.
 The font was designed by Lucas Almeida and Dmitry Goloub.

 Berlin should be used when your graphic design requires the typeface that expresses geometric style.
 This font is a group of display fonts with classic geometric typefaces which are from early years of the last century.
 The font is available in 4 versions -Berlin, Berlina, Slaberlin and Uberlin – in regular, bold and x-bold.

-A strong and bold font with a vintage flavor to it, gives great visual impact while still remaining readable.
+A strong and bold font with a vintage flavor gives it a great visual impact while still remaining readable.

 Didot is a Didone and Serif typeface, founded by Designer Didot in 1799.
 Didot came out with various versions of this typeface, one of which was used in the Giorgio Armani logo.
 This font is quite common in the fashion industry.
 Didot creates a lasting impression when used with high contrast colors.